The scholarships and bursaries applications for 2022 will be available in June. Please check this page for updates.

 Mental Health Fine Arts Bursary (FAB) Award

-$1000 for a student at least 18 years of age currently enrolled in, or accepted to, a recognized post-secondary program in the field of fine arts
+Two $1,000 bursaries available for students enrolled or accepted to a post-secondary program in the field of fine art.

-Applicants can apply for either a bursary or a scholarship each year.
+Please note: Submissions received by mail or fax will be disqualified.
+Individuals who submit more than one application for the same year will be evaluated on the application submitted first only.
 An applicant may win a bursary or scholarship more than once, but will not be eligible to win an award two years in a row.

 “I cannot begin to thank Lorne Fraser and CMHA BC for selecting me as one of the Lorne Fraser award recipients.
 I was planning to take a hiatus from studies because I could not afford the tuition for fall and was very saddened by the situation.
 I cannot begin to find adequate words to elucidate the relief I felt after receiving your email and realizing I can indeed continue with my studies and portfolio … I am so happy you are supporting me on my journey to contribute to society on many levels.” – Bursary Recipient